Iris Margetis

 Research

 My research experience spans topics in environmental and development economics, neighborhood dynamics, poverty, and forced migration.
-Across these roles, I’ve supported faculty and supervisors alike through data cleaning, analysis, and visualization of results for presentations and publications using Stata, R, and ArcGIS Pro — often working with large administrative datasets and spatial data.
+Across these roles, I have supported faculty and supervisors alike through data cleaning, analysis, and visualization of results for presentations and publications using Stata, R, and ArcGIS Pro, often working with large administrative datasets and spatial data.

 Research Experience